CQCL/quantinuum-hardware-specifications/README.md

 # Quantinuum Hardware Specifications

-This repository contains the data referenced in the Quantinuum H1 Product Data Sheet.
+This repository contains the data referenced in the Quantinuum H1 and H2 Product Data Sheets.

 ## Project Organization
 ------------